 If you’re seeking budget-friendly options or you’re pressed for time, Giant Tiger (1085 Wellington St. W.) and Circle K (formerly Mac’s at 256 Richmond Rd.) serve flavourful slushies to quench your thirst.
 Shopper’s Drug Mart (410 Richmond Rd.) stocks a great selection of popsicles.

 Furry friends also need a cool down on hot summer days and your pet may get a bit jealous of your ice cream escapades.
 Make sure you stop at Master ‘n Dogs (354 Richmond Rd.) for frozen yogurt “pupsicles” by Bosco and Roxy.

 In Westboro, Bite This (181 Richmond Rd.) serves Kawartha Dairy ice cream but if you’re tiring of traditional cones, Quel’que Chose (379 Richmond Rd.) serves a smooth milkshake topped with melt-in-your-mouth macarons.
 Or sample one of the many types of Blizzards – a blend of vanilla soft serve and your favourite chocolate or candy – at Dairy Queen (393-A Richmond Rd.)

 We think walking or biking is the best way to hit all the spots on the map (plus, you’ll burn a few calories too).
-Finish up your day with a stroll to the Westboro Beach Café, where you can enjoy a soft-serve cone and rest your (very) full belly on the beach.
+Finish up your day with a stroll to the Westboro Beach Café, where you can enjoy a cone of hard-scooped ice cream and rest your (very) full belly on the beach.